|

 or shelter for novices or for enough qualified teachers.

-Gongphur now has a total of thirteen
+Gongphur now has a total of

-in the monastery.
+live in the monastery.
 The rest of the monks have therefore joined

 government schools in Tibet and four adult monks escaped to India